repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/guide/kubernetes.rst

 #######

 .. caution::
-    Do not use this credentials, it is just an example.
+    Do not use this credential, it is just an example.

 onlinekey secret
 ================